lukasznowicki/psr-autoloader/README.md

 new \Phylax\Autoloader( 'OtherStuff', __DIR__ .
 DIRECTORY_SEPARATOR .
 'Vendors' .
 DIRECTORY_SEPARATOR .
 'OtherStuff' );
 ```

-Of course it is always good to check, if class is/is not available.
+Of course, it is always good to check, if class is/is not available.
 It's possible, e.g. in a WordPress environment where you can find many plugins and themes.
 For example:

 ```php